chop 2 months ago

 DHS Cloud & Fog III are very good pimples!

-I am using 1.0mm (red) on my Bytterfly Joo Se Hyuk blade with DHS TG2 Syline Neo (max) black rubber on FH side.
+I am using it in 1.0mm (red) on my Bytterfly Joo Se Hyuk blade with DHS TG2 Syline Neo (max).

 I totally agree with the manufacture description of this long pips.